codedance/silken/README.md

 This is a pre-assembled Google App Engine Eclipse project demonstrating Htmleasy and includes some Silken examples.

+##Miscellaneous Questions

+**Q:** What is the difference between Plovr and Silken?

+**A:** [Polvr](http://plovr.com/) dynamtically compiles JavaScript.
+Silken is designed to assist with the development of *both* the server-side Java and client-side JavaScript Closure templates.

 ##Future

 Silken's development is supported by [PaperCut